 9. Cloud it

-While we’re on the subject of backing up files, it’s best practice to back up everything to the Cloud.
-I know I just said I had moved everything manually onto the server (this is at work), but it is also backed up to the Cloud.
+Back it up!!!
+It’s best practice to back up everything to the Cloud.
 When consulting for my business, I use OneDrive.
 Not only do I back up all my important assets, I move all finished client deliverables onto OneDrive for them to access and download.
 This means no emailing attachments that will clog up your inbox, and also you can access these files wherever you are in the world.
 Everything is in the Cloud.
 Popular subscription cloud storage servers include iCloud, OneDrive, Google Drive and Dropbox.

 10. Get on with it